-Have you ever wondered that the aim of the ‘equality of education’ must be shifted to ‘equity of education’?
+Have you ever wondered that the aim of the ‘equality of education’ must be shifted to ‘equity of education’ to make it more inclusive?
 I was forced to ask this question to myself after dealing with more than 300 students in the past year.
 I got the opportunity to teach in a formal set up of school as my first job.

 Let me share with you the events, which led me to ask this question.

 I was teaching Water Cycle to the students of class 5.
-The topic was already introduced to them as it was present in class 3 as well.
+They were already familiar with the topic as it was present in class 3 as well.
 Most of the students were already well aware of the topic and actively participated in classroom discussions.
-But there was a group of 2 boys sitting in the corner who simply looked lost.
-Even after trying multiple efforts to engage them, I could not get the desired result.
+But there were 2 boys sitting in the corner who simply looked lost.
+Even after making multiple efforts to engage them, I couldn’t get the desired result.
 At last, I had no option but to end the class and move to the next class and topic.

 After a few days, something similar happened, but this time in the English class of 3rd graders.
-It happened again, this time in a different class.
-I was heavily disappointed and felt as if I have failed in being a good teacher.
-My subordinates suggested talking to the senior teachers and get their advice about the issue.
+This made me feel as if I have failed in being a good teacher.
+My co-teachers suggested me to talk to the senior teachers and get their advice on the issue.

-The said teachers tried to cheer me up, saying that such students are in every class, and I must not waste my time addressing them.
-Instead, I must focus on the students who are good and can give me good results.
-Ignorance is bliss but can it be the solution.
-But if they are to be ignored, then is their presence in school justified?
+The said teachers tried to cheer me up, saying that such students are in every class.
+I must not waste my time addressing them.
+Instead, I should focus on the students who are good and can give me good results.
+Ignorance is bliss, but can it be the solution?
+If I ignore them, then is their presence in school justified?

-Fortunately, under the agenda of providing education more inclusive, our government had taken several milestone steps, including giving the right to education to all the learners.
+Fortunately, under the agenda of providing more inclusive education, our government had taken several milestone steps.
+Most important of them is giving the right to education to all the learners.
 But unfortunately, under this illusion of inclusion, the aspect of catering to the exclusivity of learning is getting shadowed.

 This illusion gives rise to questions such as, should education be the same for all?
-Should it be as per the need of a person?
-But he needs to serve society to fulfill education’s purpose, so shouldn’t it be as per society’s needs?
+Should it be as per the needs of a person?
+As a person needs to serve society to fulfill education’s purpose, so shouldn’t it be as per society’s needs?

 Here I am just seeking to answer that many of you must have wondered, and if you have not, you should start wondering.